icwells/mutect2Parallel/README.md

 After all of the batch scripts have finished running filterVCFs.py can be used to filter the mutect output and compare the resulting vcfs using bcftools isec.
 Each filtered file will be compared to the unfiltered vcf of the other sample (i.e. filtered A vs unfiltered B and vice versa) first using default parameters and then using the "-f .,PASS" options.
-This step is significantly faster, so it is not run in parallel.

 	python filterVCFs.py {--summarize} -c path/to/config/file

 	-h, --help		show this help message and exit
 	-c C			Path to config file containing reference genome, java jars (if using), and mutect options (required; input files are read from sub-directories in output_directory and output will be written to same sub-directory).
-	--summarize		Skips to summarize step (all other steps must be completed.
-Will overwrite existing summary files).

-Lastly, getSummary.py can be used to concatenate the individual summaries into one csv file:

-	python getSummary.py -i path/to/input/directory -o path/to/ouput/file
+	-t				Number of threads.

 ### Output